thomas-leroy/dotfiles/README.md

 ## Objective

-The goal of this repository is to facilitate the rapid setup and synchronization of development environments across multiple machines.
+The goal of this repository is to facilitate the rapid setup and synchronization of development environments across multiple machines for web development.
 It also allows customization and easy management of common system configurations.

 ## Repository structure